Don Jr launches bizarre attack on Peter Dinklage over Snow White remake criticism

-Donald Trump Jr launches bizarre attack on Peter Dinklage over criticism of dwarfs in Snow White remake
+Donald Trump Jr launches bizarre attack on Peter Dinklage over criticism of ‘f***ing backward’ Snow White remake

-Disney has responded to criticism from Dinklage, saying they ‘are consulting with members of the dwarfism community’ to avoid reinforcing stereotypes
+Donald Trump Jr has attacked Peter Dinklage for criticising Disney’s “f***ing backward” remake of Snow White and the Seven Dwarfs.

-Donald Trump Jr went after Peter Dinklage on Tuesday night after the Game of Thrones star criticised Disney for its remake of the “f***ing backward” Snow White and the Seven Dwarfs.
+“You’re progressive in one way and you’re still making that f***ing backwards story about seven dwarfs living in a cave together, what the f*** are you doing man?”
+Dinklage said

-While Disney responded to the criticism from Dinklage saying they “are consulting with members of the dwarfism community,” Mr Trump was not happy.
+While Disney has responded to the criticism from Dinklage saying they “are consulting with members of the dwarfism community” for the project, Trump Jr was not happy with the actor’s comments

-Mr Trump’s comments have themselves been met with a backlash as some Twitter users came to Dinklage’s defence.
+On Tuesday (25 January), the politician shared a New York Post story headlined “Disney rethinking Snow White after Peter Dinklage calls out use of dwarves”.

-“Don Jr. is now…Checks notes..
-Attacking dwarves?” wrote Twitter user William Buecker.
+His comments were met with a backlash from Twitter users defending Dinklage’s defence.

-“You obviously did not read the article and don’t understand the title of the film,” wrote another user.
+“You obviously did not read the article and don’t understand the title of the film,” wrote one follower.

 The controversy took off when the actor, while discussing the concept of “wokeness” on the latest episode of the WTF with Marc Maron podcast, made his comments about the live-action remake, which will star Rachel Zegler as the princess.